Ajay-Embed/paddle-game-in-C/README.md

 ------------------------------------------------------------------------------------------------------------------

-You will need to intall the following packages and libraries to successfully compile the code on your linux system
+You will need to install the following packages and libraries to successfully compile the code on your linux system
 1. sudo apt-get install build essential
 2. sudo apt install libsdl2-dev
 3. Any text editor program